-Professional Ethics
+Professional ethics

-Professional ethics covers the practical ethical problems and phenomena which arise out of specific functional areas of companies.
-It includes things that can happen in relation to recognized business professions
+Professional ethics covers the myriad of practical ethical problems and phenomena which arise out of specific functional areas of companies or in relation to recognized business professions.

-- Ethics of finance and accounting. - Creative accounting, earnings management, misleading financial analysis. - Insider trading, securities fraud, bucket shop, market manipulation - Executive compensation and excessive payments - Bribery, kickbacks, facilitation, questionable payments: These things may be in the (short-term) interests of the company and its shareholders, such practices may be anti-competitive or offensive to social values.
+- Ethics of finance and accounting - Creative accounting, earnings management, misleading financial analysis. - Insider trading, securities fraud, bucket shop, forex scams: concerns (criminal) manipulation of the financial markets. - Executive compensation: concerns excessive payments made to corporate CEO's. - Bribery, kickbacks, facilitation payments: while these may be in the (short-term) interests of the company and its shareholders, these practices may be anticompetitive or offend against the values of society.